BirkanGokbag/ReactJSTutorial/Alyssa'sSections.md

  JSX is actually closer to javascript than it is to html, so there are a few things to note:
   * className is used to add css classes
   * in JSX, properties and methods are camelCase
-  * self-closing tags have to end in a slash
+  * self-closing tags need to end in a slash

  Javascript may also be used inside of JSX by using curly braces.